 Spring Creek, just outside State College, is known as an angler’s dream location.
 Surveys conducted by the Pennsylvania Fish & Boat Commission have consistently shown Spring Creek to be one of the most densely populated wild brown trout streams in the Keystone State.
 The wild trout fishery is full of pristine fishing hotspots stocked with 16-20-inch trout.
 A favorite destination along the creek is Fisherman’s Paradise, which offers solitude and tons of wild and aggressive fish.

 Slate Run - Pennsylvania Wilds

-Slate Run has become one of the most well-known freestone trout streams in the eastern United States.
+Slate Run in Tiadaghton State Forest has become one of the most well-known freestone trout streams in the eastern United States.
 Wild brook trout and a few brown trout reside in the upper part of the stream, and wild brown trout reside in the lower part.
 Anglers from far and wide flock to this stream for some challenging and exciting fly fishing, surrounded by a fine mix of pools, riffles, and runs to explore.